-There is a lot of discussion these days about feeding our dogs raw food diets.
+There is a lot of discussion these days about feeding our raw dog food diets.
 So what really are the risks and benefits associated with this?

 People who advocate for feeding dogs a raw food diet claim that it provides their dogs with a healthier coat, leaner and better muscle tone, healthier teeth, less fecal waste, less urine production, and better behavior.